How to Find the Best CFD & Forex Brokers in 2023

+How to Find the Best CFD & Forex Brokers in 2023**

 	You should look for brokers who are authorised and regulated by the Financial Conduct Authority (FCA).
 Today, there are many scams on CFD trading websites, and very often these sites have regulations that are not very rigorous, or they are not regulated at all.
 For instance, with the European passport, any financial company registered in one of the countries within the European Union has the right to offer brokerage services in other countries without the need for additional agreements.

 	If you are looking for the best Forex brokers online, a professional website does not guarantee that the broker is a trusted one.
-The advantage of a UK broker is the Financial Services Compensation Scheme (FSCS), a system that guarantees its customers' funds up to the amount of 50,000 GBP, should the broker go bankrupt.
+A major advantage of a UK broker is the Financial Services Compensation Scheme (FSCS), a system that guarantees its customers' funds up to the amount of 50,000 GBP, should the broker go bankrupt.
 The FSCS is the last resort compensation fund.
 They also protect banks, building societies, credit unions, etc. That's why having the best UK Forex broker should be your first choice when you decide to trade.